 As this 19th Century video shows, the "K.I.S.S." takes a while to perfect.

-Low lapse rates combined with low interest rates have put the squeeze on long term care carriers at just the time when insurers are seeing more claimants, according to the March 2011 edition of InsuranceNewsNet magazine.
+Long term care insurance carriers have been squeezed by low lapse rates combined with low interest rates, at just the time when insurers are seeing more claimants, according to the March 2011 edition of InsuranceNewsNet magazine.

 In the same article Jesse Slome, Executive Director of the American Association for Long Term Care told A.M.
 Best "that insurers are buckling under the trople whammy".